maglub/rpi-sous-vide/README.md

 * Install git
 * Clone this repo to ~pi
 * Run the setup.sh script (will download and set up php dependencies)
+* Run the setup-influddb.sh script (will download and set up influxdb)
+* Run the setup-grafana.sh script (will download and set up php dependencies)
 * Reboot (since setup.sh will add items to /boot/config.txt and /etc/modules.conf)
 * Go to http://YOUR_PI_IP for the web gui
 * Go to http://YOUR_PI_IP:3000 for grafana (if installed)